COORDINATION AND TEACHING STAFF

 • Aurora Ribeiro, The communication between science and power in the decision-making process concerning the sea in the Azores, supervised by José Luís Garcia (ICS – ULisboa)

 • Camila Costa Feijó, Who builds intelligent cities?
-An analysis of citizen participation in urban regeneration for social inclusion in Rio Grande (BR) and Lisbon (PT), Supervised by Roberto Falanga (ICS – ULisboa)
+An analysis of citizen participation in urban regeneration for social inclusion in Rio Grande (BR) and Lisbon (PT), supervised by Roberto Falanga (ICS – ULisboa)

 • Catarina Moreira, Constraint and negotiation in marriage, supervised by Manuel Lisboa (NOVA FCSH)